1964 United States presidential election

 Johnson became the fourth and most recent vice president to succeed the presidency following the death of his predecessor and win a full term in his own right.
+(Note: The previous three were Theodore Roosevelt, Calvin Coolidge, and Harry S. Truman.)
 After leading in all the polls during the campaign, Johnson carried 44 states and the District of Columbia, which voted for the first time in this election.
 Goldwater won his home state and swept the five states of the Deep South, due to the Democratic Party's strong support of civil rights and desegregation.
-Except for Louisiana, the Deep South states had previously never voted for a Republican presidential candidate since the end of Reconstruction in 1877.
+With the exception of Louisiana voting for Dwight D. Eisenhower in 1956, the Deep South states had never previously voted for a Republican presidential candidate since the end of Reconstruction in 1877.

 This was the last election in which the Democratic Party won a majority of the white vote, with 59% of white voters casting their ballot for Johnson over Goldwater.
 This was the last election in which the Democratic nominee carried Idaho, Utah, Wyoming, North Dakota, South Dakota, Nebraska, (Note: Three Democrats (Barack Obama in 2008, Joe Biden in 2020, and Kamala Harris in 2024) have since won an electoral vote from Nebraska's 2nd Congressional District, but Johnson remains the last Democrat to carry the state as a whole.)
 Kansas, or Oklahoma, and the only election ever in which the Democrats carried Alaska.
 This marked the first presidential election in history in which the Democrats carried Vermont, and conversely, the first in which the Republicans carried Georgia.
 As of 2024, this marks the last time that a Democratic presidential candidate has won more than 400 electoral votes, as well as 40 or more states.